zalmoxes-laran/3D-survey-collection-doc/docs/reference/tools/metashape-tool.rst

 **STEP1 — Prepare or Flag LOD0**
-  Flags the active chunk's mesh as LOD0, or optionally creates a decimated LOD0 copy at a chosen polygon density (polygons per m², default 10000).
+  Flags the active chunk's mesh as LOD0, or optionally creates a decimated LOD0 copy at a chosen polygon density (polygons per m² of 3D surface).
+The prompt reports the mesh's current face count and density and offers it as the default; enter a **lower** value to reduce.
+A target at or above the current count performs no decimation (reported back to you).
+The **full-resolution mesh is always preserved** — the decimated LOD0 is made on a copy, and the original is kept as the high-resolution source.

 **STEP2 — Cut Mesh into Blocks (Options)**
   Same as *Cut Giant Mesh into Blocks* above; opens the options dialog and